slu-soc1120/syllabus/docs/grading.md

 Theory posts are worth 40 points, or \textbf{6.8\%} of your final grade
 \end{rmdtip}

 Over the course of the semester, there will be four short exercises that ask you to tie social theory, social science research, and current events together.
 For each of these assignments, I will post a news article.
 Based on your read of the article, you should pick one of the social theories we have discussed in class or in readings, briefly describe why you selected that theory (in 2-3 sentences), and then craft a theoretically motivated research question and hypothesis (a sentence each).
 Finally, you will briefly describe how you would propose to study this hypothesis (in 2-3 sentences).
-Your assignments will be posted to Blackboard before 5pm on the due date.
+Your assignments will be posted to Canvas before 5pm on the due date.

-Additional details and a sample assignment will be made available via Blackboard.
+Additional details and a sample assignment will be made available via Canvas.
 Each Theory Post is worth 20 points.
 Both elements will be assessed using a scale that awards full, partial, or no credit (see [Grading](grading.html)).

 Due dates for the Theory Post are as follows:

-  1. Theory Isn't Dead 1 - **Wednesday, February 10**
+  1. Theory Isn't Dead 1 - **Thursday, September 9**
-  2. Theory Isn't Dead 2 - **Wednesday, March 10**
+  2. Theory Isn't Dead 2 - **Tuesday, October 5**

 ### Sociological Experiences